strange-labs-uk/sample-e2e-dapp/README.md

     * ` gulp serve `

 11. Make sure you are logged into MetaMask
-  * If you don't have any accounts that are linked to this private chain on metamask with ether, then create a new account  and start mining to get ether.
+  * If you don't have any accounts that are linked to this private chain on MetaMask with Ether, then create a new account  and start mining to get Ether.
   * Remember to use a memorable passphrase since we are going to export this account.

  12. Go to the geth console